Snuby/cocos2d-javascript/README.md

 To upgrade your project from v0.1 you should create a new project using the 'cocos' command and then copy the _src_ folder from your old project into the new one.
-There may be backwards incompatibilities will you'll need to debug.
+There may be backwards incompatibilities which you'll need to debug.

 Installation
 ============